Even if it's sitting in the car for a few minutes before you roll into the garage. It counts.

 What do you want to include in your space of prayer?
 Once people pick a place of prayer, I encourage them to make it a sacred space of prayer by including items that help them enter into stillness and silence.
 Items might include a candle, a Bible, pictures of family and friends, or other things that help point people towards God.

 Then, she says, once people have their time, place, and space of prayer, I suggest them to pick a prayer method to grow closer in God.
-Two of my favorite prayer methods are the Examen or Lectio Divina.”
+Two of my or .”

 Eldredge says making time for daily prayer has “transformed” her life.
 “It awakened me to God’s gift of love and mercy.
 Silence and prayer serve as rudders for my life, gently guiding every action and decision I make.
 Making the time for daily silence and prayer changed what I did with my time.”